 There’s also a great flight insights tool at the top right that tells you cheapest month to fly a particular route, and how far in advance to book your flight to get the best price (although it does only go up to 60 days prior), and the cheapest airline.

 Skyscanner offers flights from over 1000 providers, meaning there’s plenty of scope for finding the cheapest flights.
 There’s the option to search ‘everywhere’, and you can search by a specific date or use the whole month tool and then select the cheapest month, which is really useful if you have a bit more flexibility with your travel.

 You can also set up price alerts so you’ll be notified when prices change, and there’s an option to be sent weekly deals.
 And, the price you see in the search is the price you’ll pay so there won’t be any surprises when you click through to the ticket seller’s site.

 Kayak has a new ‘Best time to travel’ tool, which uses your start point, destination and length of trip to establish when you should travel to get the cheapest flight price.
-They also have a ‘flex dates’ feature which helps lower prices by having some flexibility by travelling within a three day range of your preferred time.
+They also have a ‘flex dates’ feature which helps lower prices by having some flexibility by traveling within a three day range of your preferred time.

 Flight booking tips from frequent Flash Packers

 While experts can offer sage advice when it comes to finding cheap flights, fellow Flashpackers have a wealth of it, too.